-1 Significant accounting policies
+1 Summary of significant accounting policies

-The Consolidated financial statements of the Waterloo Region District School Board (the "Board") are prepared by management in accordance with the basis of accounting described below.
+The consolidated financial statements of Waterloo Region District School Board (the Board) are prepared by management in accordance with the basis of accounting described below.

 Basis of accounting

 These consolidated financial statements have been prepared in accordance with the Financial Administration Act supplemented by Ontario of Education memorandum 2004:B2 and Ontario Regulations 395/11 of the Financial Administration Act.